North Texas Mean Green women's basketball

-The North Texas Mean Green women's basketball team represents the University of North Texas (UNT) in NCAA Division I college basketball, competing as a member of the American Athletic Conference.
-Since their 1976 inception, the team has played its home games at the Super Pit.
+The North Texas Mean Green women's basketball team represents the University of North Texas (UNT) in NCAA Division I college basketball, competing as a member of the American Conference.
+Since their 1976 inception, the team has played its home games at the UNT Coliseum.

 Season-by season record

 Tina Slinker has the most wins as coach of the Mean Green, with 241 (along with 287 losses), in 19 seasons as coach.
 Of the 10 winning seasons in school history, she had coached six of them.
 The Mean Green played in the Southland Conference from 1983 to 1996, the Big West Conference from 1996 to 2000, the Sun Belt Conference from 2000 to 2013 before joining Conference USA in 2013.